Pepe Smith: Early career

-Prior to forming Speed, Glue & Shinki in Japan in 1970, Smith formed the seminal Pinoy rock group Juan de la Cruz Band back home in the Philippines in 1968 and sometime later the band Zero History back in Japan.
-Zero History and Juan de la Cruz Band core members were Smith, with Wally Gonzales (guitar) and Mike Hanopol (bass).
+Subsequently, Wally Gonzalez sailed home to form the first version proper of Juan de la Cruz Band, which released their debut studio album “Up In Arms” in 1972.
+After releasing Speed, Glue & Shinki's debut studio album Eve in June 1971, bassist Masayoshi Kabe left the group to be replaced by Mike Hanopol.
+The new lineup released Speed, Glue & Shinki's final studio album in 1972.
+After a trip to England where he performed and hung out with members of Free (including the current Free & future Faces Japanese bassist Tetsu Yamauchi), Pepe Smith’s Japanese passport had expired.
+After renewing his passport in the Philippines en route to an outgoing flight back to Japan, Pepe was notified he wouldn’t be permitted to leave the country as a result of martial law in September 1972.

+With Pepe Smith now a permanent resident of his home country again, he rejoined Juan de la Cruz Band in 1973 and the group downsized to a power trio playing once again with Wally Gonzalez and Mike Hanopol.
 Juan de la Cruz Band was signed to Orlando P. Muñoz Management.
 "Juan dela Cruz" is a Filipino term for "everyman" similar to "Joe Blow" in the USA.
-The band had some earlier lineups, but this trio was the classic one.
+The band had some earlier lineups, but this trio came to be considered as the classic one.
 It became a quartet a few years later with the addition of Edmond "Bosyo" Fortuno from D’Swooners on drums, when Smith decided to play guitar instead.

 Among their first gigs was the 1970 Antipolo Rock Music Festival, an open-field concert similar to Woodstock, attended by thousands.
-Juan de la Cruz arguably invented the Pinoy rock genre, focusing on original songwriting in Tagalog, instead of covers of foreign hit songs in English.
+Juan de la Cruz Band arguably invented the Pinoy rock genre, focusing on original songwriting in Tagalog, instead of covers of foreign hit songs in English.
 It made superstars of all four members.

-Smith composed Juan de la Cruz's arguably most classic song "Himig Natin" backstage in a ladies' toilet (he said the door to the men's toilet was busted) in 1972, while waiting for his turn to play in a concert called "Himig Natin" at the Rizal Park grounds in Manila.
+Smith composed Juan de la Cruz Band's arguably most classic song "Himig Natin" backstage in a ladies' toilet (he said the door to the men's toilet was busted) in 1972, while waiting for his turn to play in a concert called "Himig Natin" at the Rizal Park grounds in Manila.

-Although "Himig Natin" and many others of the Juan de la Cruz songs have become rock anthems in the Philippines, none of the group members profited from the recordings.
+Although "Himig Natin" and many other songs of the Juan de la Cruz Band have become rock anthems in the Philippines, none of the group members profited from the recordings.
 The rights to the whole catalog had been sold in perpetuity to Vicor Music from the very beginning of the band, a practice that might today be regarded as exploitative, but was apparently commonplace during the era.
 The band members were paid monthly stipends and other fees for live appearances and recording dates.

-Smith and the late Fortuno were lifelong friends and frequent bandmates; in fact, Fortuno was Smith's drum teacher and mentor.
+Smith and Fortuno were lifelong friends and frequent bandmates; in fact, Fortuno was Smith's drum teacher and mentor.
 Smith's other nickname was "Kalabog" from "Kalabog en Bosyo", the long-running Larry Alcala comic strip (1947–1995) about two dimwitted detectives, one tall, the other short, like Smith and Fortuno.